-The home had a whistleblowing policy and procedure in place and discussion with staff established that they were knowledgeable regarding this.
-The person in charge advised that staff could also access line management to raise concerns they will offer support to staff.
+The registered manager confirmed that there were effective working relationships with internal and external stakeholders.
+The registered manager confirmed that staff could also access line management to raise concerns and they will offer support to staff.

-In discussion with staff they stated that there were good working relationships within the home and that management were responsive to suggestions and/or concerns raised.
+Discussion with staff confirmed that there were good working relationships within the home and that management were responsive to suggestions and/or concerns raised.

-The person in charge advised that there were arrangements in place for managing identified lack of competency and poor performance for all staff.
 There were also open and transparent methods of working and effective working relationships with internal and external stakeholders.